lionkor/pathend/README.md

 # pathend

 Minimalist commandline tool to retrieve the "end" of a given path.
+Same core functionality as `basename`.

 Examples: